vhsdream/calibre-web-automated-lxc/README.md

 2. The minimum required specs for the container are:

-* 2 CPU's
+* 2 CPUs
 * 2GB ram
 * 5GB disk size

 The disk size depends on your usecase.
-If you want to store your data inside the container aswell, please add more space to the container, as these are only the minimum requirements to keep the container running.
+If you want to store your data inside the container as well, please add more space to the container, as these are only the minimum requirements to keep the container running.

 ## What does it look like ❓